Field Education in the MSW@USC

 Yes.
 You will be evaluated by the field instructor and field liaison and will receive a grade for each semester of field practicum (including your semester in the VFP).

-What happens if I defer or take an LOA?
+What happens if I defer or take a leave of absence?

 You must notify the registrar's office of your return a minimum of eight weeks prior to the start of the semester in order for the Field Placement Team to secure a community-based agency placement.
 We cannot guarantee that your initial interview sites will be available upon your return to placement.